FrancoisThiffault/Article-2/README.md

 The second script was made to extract time-frequency activities in EEG signal after TMS burst.
 It is written using python package MNE.
+It is divided in two files.
+- TF_FromTESA_TMS_Only_2022ICA: Extraction of Time-Frequency activities for averaged segments of trials with TMS burst only.